Skip to main content

 Research Interests:

-Research Interests: GIScience and Landscape Ecology, including remote sensing, geographic information systems (GIS), spatio-temporal analysis, geovisualization and geographic object-based image analysis, as applied to landscape-scale biological/physical processes and human/animal-impacts on the environment.
+Research Interests: GIScience and Landscape Ecology, including remote sensing, geographic information systems (GIS), spatio-temporal analysis as applied to landscape-scale biological/physical processes and human-animal-environment interactions.

-Science Advisor for NASA DEVELOP National Program, Georgia Node, https://develop.larc.nasa.gov/
+Lean Science Advisor for NASA DEVELOP National Program, Georgia Node (2013-Present), https://develop.larc.nasa.gov/

 Education: